Select for ---> CURRENT LDO/CWO RECRUITING BRIEF

 TIME IN SERVICE ELIGIBILITY

-Time in Service Eligibility is calculated as of 1 October for the year you are applying (ie...if applying for FY20, then 1 October 2019 is the year for which you are applying).
+Time in Service Eligibility is calculated as of 1 October for the year you are applying (ie...if applying for FY22, then 1 October 2021 is the year for which you are applying).

 Preferred method of submission of applications and addendums is by encrypted e-mail to cscselboard(at)navy.mil.
 Emailed applications must be recieved no later than (NLT) 1 October in the year you are applying.
-Mailed applications must be postmarked (NLT) 1 October in the year you are applying.
-Routine addendums to applications, excluding evaluations and awards, must be received no later than 1 December in that same year.
-Evaluations and awards must be received NLT the day prior to the board convening.
+Routine addendums to applications, including evaluations and awards, must be received no later than 15 December in that same year.

 Eligibility Requirements common to both Active Duty and Inactive Duty LDO and CWO Programs